 Few things have the memory-building potential of a dusky, summer evening.
 The crickets are out, the sky is tinted with watercolors, and the weather is just right.
 One of the best ways to enjoy such a setting is with a round of outdoor family games.
+Now is your chance to encourage kids to play outside.
 Whether you are a family of two or 20, there are backyard games for groups of all sizes.
 Are you competitive?
 Athletic?
 Artistic?
 The key to a good outdoor activity is the company you keep.
 Let’s take a look at some of the most popular outdoor events that you can try tonight.

 Who knew a simple disk could deliver so many hours of entertainment?
 The beauty of this energetic game is that it can be taught to those as young as 3 or 4 while still captivating adult audiences.
 Keep score or just challenge your distance as you try your hand at the ultimate form of catch.
 If you’re fortunate, you may have a frisbee park in your area with goal posts as well.